-4.2.1.6 Land use
+4.2.1.5 Land use

 The EIS should provide a description of current land tenures and land uses, including native title issues, in the proposal area, with particular mention of land with special purposes.
-The location and owner/custodians of native title in the area and details of native title claims should be shown.
+The location and owners or custodians of native title in the area and details of native title claims should be shown.

-Provide maps at suitable scales showing existing land uses and tenures, the proposed operational area and the surrounding land that could be affected by the development.
-The maps should identify areas of conservation value in any locality that may be impacted by the proposal.
-Include the location of existing dwellings and the zoning of all affected lands according to any existing town or strategic plan.
+Suitably-scaled maps showing existing land uses and tenures, and the proposal location, should be provided for the entire proposal area and surrounding land that could be affected by the development.
+The maps should identify areas of conservation value and marine areas in any locality that may be impacted by the proposal.
+The location of existing dwellings and the zoning of all affected lands according to any existing town or strategic plan should be included.